lucilaviappianiuba/ONT_rituximab_project/workflow/03_transcriptome_alignment.md

-Filtered ONT reads were aligned to the human reference transcriptome (Homo sapiens, GRCh38), using the Ensembl cDNA reference file (Homo_sapiens.GRCh38.cdna.all.fa) and its corresponding annotation.
+Filtered ONT reads were aligned to the human reference transcriptome (Homo sapiens, GRCh38), using the Ensembl cDNA reference file (Homo_sapiens.GRCh38.cdna.all.fa) and its corresponding annotation (https://www.ensembl.org/Homo_sapiens/Info/Index).

 Transcriptome alignment was performed using **minimap2** (https://github.com/lh3/minimap2) with parameters optimized for Oxford Nanopore